Frank Meschkuleit

-Frank Meschkuleit (born 1962) is a Canadian voice actor, puppeteer and comedian known for his role as Toopy on the Canadian television series Toopy and Binoo.
+Frank Meschkuleit (born 1962) is a Canadian voice actor, puppeteer and comedian best known for his role as Toopy on the Canadian television series Toopy and Binoo.

 Early life

 Meschkuleit was born in Toronto to Anna (née Apke) and Siegfried Meschkuleit, both German immigrants.

 Career

 Meschkuleit began his performing career as a mime, and broke into puppeteering with an audition for the 1979 film The Muppet Movie and parts in Don't Eat the Neighbours and Dragon.
 He was also the suit performer for Junior Gorg in the fifth and final season of Fraggle Rock.

 Meschkuleit performed a live comedy show called The Left Hand of Frank, which was a hit at the Edmonton International Fringe Festival in 1994.
 Meschkuleit performed the show for 12 years, ending in 2005.

 Personal life

-Meschkuleit is married to Dina, with whom they have a daughter, Maya.
+Meschkuleit is married to Dina, with whom they have a daughter, Maya who is a professional rower.